Jeremy Bass is an American classical guitarist and lutenist. He recently moved to The Hague to study early music.

-He is committed to the performance of contemporary chamber music.
-Recent activity in this area includes: a recording of Juan Trigos’s Guitar Quartet, and performances of Girolamo Deraco’s 4midable4, Ricardo Zohn’s Sones de tierra fría, Harold Meltzer’s Brion, Marc Yeats’s Shapeshifter, and Helmut Lachenmann’s Salut für Caudwell.
-He is the dedicatee of works by David del Puerto, Luca Cori, Juan Trigos, Jorge Castro, and John Hedger.
+He has been especially active in the field of contemporary chamber music.
+Highlights include: a recording of Juan Trigos’s Guitar Quartet (with the UK Guitar Quartet), and performances of Girolamo Deraco’s 4midable4 (at Columbus State University), Ricardo Zohn’s Sones de tierra fría (at Nief-Norf), Harold Meltzer’s Brion (at CCM, on mandolin), Marc Yeats’s Shapeshifter (at SoundSCAPE), and Helmut Lachenmann’s Salut für Caudwell (with Mario Ortiz).
+He has developed a close working relationship with David del Puerto, and is the dedicatee of works by Luca Cori, Juan Trigos, Jorge Castro, and John Hedger.

 Jeremy has performed with the Atlanta Symphony Orchestra, the Peoria Symphony Orchestra, and the Lexington Chamber Orchestra.
 He has been a fellow at SoundSCAPE and Nief-Norf, and a guest with Alia Musica Pittsburgh and the College-Conservatory of Music in Cincinnati.